 All types of uveitis are potentially blinding conditions and should be referred to and managed by an experienced ophthalmologist.

 Diagnosis is clinical.
-Acute anterior uveitis may be idiopathic, or associated with HLA-B27-related disease or viral eye disease.
+Acute anterior uveitis may be idiopathic, or associated with human leukocyte antigen-B27-related disease or viral eye disease.
 Posterior uveitis is associated with localised infections or systemic infection, or systemic inflammatory disease.
+Onset and duration of the ocular symptoms offer clues to the aetiology.
 Diagnosis of underlying disease may require investigation.
 In the clinical setting of multiple recurrences or strong suspicion based on history and review of systems, a targeted work-up should be undertaken to rule out an underlying infectious cause or co-existent autoimmune disease.
 Rarely, uveitis can be caused by a previous eye injury or underlying neoplasm.

 Even after full laboratory and diagnostic work-up and treatment, aetiology may not be determined.